 Well, there’s one very obvious difference: humans and animals are different species!
 But the question is... is that a difference that should matter when it comes to rights and protection under the law?
 Are animals really any different from humans in terms of their value as living, breathing beings?
 These questions have caused arguments for centuries, so let’s dive in for a closer look.

 Philosophy and animal rights

-However, 19th century philosopher Jeremy Bentham thought that when it came to deciding which beings (other than humans) were entitled to rights, the most important question to ask wasn’t about whether a being could reason - the question should be ‘Can they suffer?’
+However, 19th century philosopher, Jeremy Bentham thought that when it came to deciding which beings (other than humans) were entitled to rights, the most important question to ask wasn’t about whether a being could reason.
+Instead, the question should be ‘can they suffer?’

-And he believed that all animals had the ability to suffer in the same way and to the same degree that humans do and that they could feel pain, pleasure, fear, frustration, loneliness and motherly love.
+And he believed that all animals had the ability to suffer in the same way and to the same degree that humans do.
+They could feel pain, pleasure, fear, frustration, loneliness and motherly love.
 So there’s no moral or logical reason to consider their needs less worthy than a human’s.

 In response, many philosophers have argued that it’s ridiculous to give animals rights like humans have because their needs aren’t the same.
 Are we going to give pigs the right to vote?
 Cats the right to drive a car?
 Monkeys the right to get married?

-But big thinker Peter Singer thinks that this argument only works if you’re insisting that animals have the same rights as humans - and being equal doesn’t mean being the same.
+But moral philosopher, Peter Singer thinks that this argument only works if you’re insisting that animals have the same rights as humans and being equal doesn’t mean being the same.

 Animals and the law